 Located in the heart of Gangnam, the well-known entertainment district of Seoul, living costs come at a premium.
 Student living in the direct area is hard to come by and is also very costly.
 For example, studio apartments near Gangnam station will usually demand 10,000,000 KRW key money and around 700,000 KRW monthly rent (or more).
 If Gangnam is too pricey to live in then there are plenty of housing options further along metro line 2.
 Subway stations such as Bongchon and SNU station are a short 15-20 minute subway ride and offer much more affordable prices – check another review to find out more about the area.

 KLA can provide assistance for students with housing options through third party services (or you can read up a bit on accommodation in Seoul in general here).
+You can also request to have KLA arrange accommodation for you, although you should ensure that these options fit your budget and lifestyle first.
 However, most students are already working in Seoul and have existing accommodation arrangements.

 KLA is known for its well-trained teachers who are very focused on sticking to the school’s curriculum, which is geared towards conversation and pragmatic results.
 KLA is typically not as well known as other private language academies despite its long history and is perhaps being outcompeted online by other private academies spending more money on online advertising.
 However, the school often attracts students through word of mouth, which is a good sign.